nikkijuk/PlainRssReader/README.md

 * Have well documented source code and a short video that shows how your app works when it's run.
 ```

-To study technical abilities of Android more than implement novel solution I've decided to implement stripped down RSS reader as suggested.
+To study technical abilities of Android more than implement novel solution I've decided to go with stripped down RSS reader as suggested.

 # External services